FormidableLabs/react-game-kit/README.md

 }
 ```

-The `Loop` component uses `context` to pass a subscribe game tick down your component tree.
+The `Loop` component uses `context` to pass a subscribable game tick down your component tree.
 The `Stage` component does the same with game scale.

 ### World